alokickstudios-coder/Alokickflow/analysis/fallback_fixes_report.md

 ## Summary

-All 34 remaining empty catch blocks have been replaced with proper error logging.
+All **35** empty catch blocks have been replaced with proper error logging (34 original + 1 discovered in DLQ service).

 ### Files Modified